Date First Published: September 24, 2019

 Role of Medical Audit in Quality Management

 Audit is a form of quality assessment that gives an indication on the level of quality achieved for a given service for a defined group of patients in a given period.
 It is an assessment of past events.
 The main value is in using lessons learned from it to plan the improvement of service delivery in the future.
-It is not a very useful as a tool for Quality Control because it cannot prevent poor quality service to be given.
-Indeed the realization of occurrence of poor quality may be made too late to allow for corrections to be made.
+It is not a very useful as a tool for Quality Control because it cannot prevent poor quality service at the time of its delivery.
+Indeed, the realization of occurrence of poor quality may be made too late to allow for corrections to be made.
 If it to be taken as Quality Control it can be equated with after-sales assessment just like customer satisfaction questionnaires.
 In the manufacturing industry, the goods can be recalled and then repaired or replaced.
-With patient care, like in other services, the same cannot be done because the unwanted outcome cannot be undone.
+With patient care, unlike in other services, the same cannot be done because the unwanted outcome cannot be undone.
 The correction is limited only to damage control e.g. managing the complications that arise.

 Preferably, quality control of services is done before or while the the processes are being performed.
 For example, the care provider may be given guidance on how to proceed or be forewarned on dangers or risks involved in carrying out a process or using a drug or instrument.
 Another important method of control much used in patient care is supervision.

 Factors That Affect Quality